 THE EXTERIOR OF THE MILL

-This photograph of Whitemill was taken around the year 1900 and shows the mill shortly before it finally closed.
-The picture comes from the archives of the Royal Commission for Historical Monuments in England (Photo © Crown Copyright) and it was used by the National Trust as a template to guide the restoration of the exterior of the mill.
+This photograph of Whitemill was taken around the year 1900 and shows the mill shortly before it finally ceased working.
+The picture comes from the archives of the Royal Commission for Historical Monuments in England (Photo © Crown Copyright) and it was used as a template to guide the restoration of the exterior of the mill.
 Note the dovecotes on the side of the mill, and the thatched barns across the road.

-New dovecotes were constructed to exactly the same, mis-matched, designs as in 1900.
+New dovecotes were constructed to exactly the same, mis-matched, designs as those of 1900.
 The barn complex is part of the former Whitemill Farm and was extensively rennovated during 1998.
-The main barn is now used as a furniture makers workshop, while the small structure to the left is now a thatched car port.
+The small structure to the left is now a thatched car port.
 The cart shed in the original photo had long since been replaced by a gruesome cement-block tractor shed - it simply had to go.

-For many of our visitors, their first sight of the mill comes as a complete surprise as they drive over the bridge en-route to the much better known Kingston Lacy House.
-Whitemill itself is not widely advertised.
+For many people, this is their first sight of the mill and comes as a complete surprise as they crest the bridge en-route from Sturminster Marshall to Shapwick or Wimborne.

 Viewed from the road, by the barn, the mill presents an imposing sight as the mill (running away perpendicular to the road) and the mill cottage (parallel with the road) form an 'L' shape.